johandeklerk/pcc/README.md

 `docker-compose up -d`

-Assuming php, composer and yarn is installed on your local system:
+Assuming php, composer and npm/yarn is installed on your local system:

 `composer install`